jrmarino/AdaBase/stmt_assign.md

    type str2_access    is access all textwide;
    type str4_access    is access all textsuper;
    type time_access    is access all AC.Time;
-   type chain_access   is access all chain;     --  stored as access type enum_access    is access all enumtype;
+   type chain_access   is access all chain;
+   type enum_access    is access all enumtype;
-   type settype_access is access all settype;   --  stored as access
+   type settype_access is access all settype;

 end AdaBase.Results;
 </pre>